 For those who live in areas subject to fire, few things can be more frightening.
-Join Active Minds as we as we address the issue of wildfires from a variety of perspectives.
-We will take a look at how fires are fought once they are burning and the role of forest policy, weather, and newer challenges such as huge swaths of dead trees in many areas due to the pine beetle infestation.
+Join Active Minds as we address the issue of wildfires from a variety of perspectives.
+We will take a look at how fires are fought once they are burning and the role of forest policy, weather, and the impacts of climate change.
 We’ll also look at the role of fire in nature and how areas have recovered from devastating burns.

 Key Lecture Points

 - With more people building in fire-prone areas, the cost of fighting wildfires has more than tripled—a cost being paid by taxpayers.
-For example, fighting wildfires consumes 1/3 of the Forest Service’s annual budget.
+This cost has risen from less than $1billion in 2010 to over $4 billion in 2021.
 This raises the question as to whether society should be expected to pay for an individual’s decision to live in a fire-prone area and how much responsibility should be placed on the home owner for mitigation and fire prevention efforts.

 - How has our approach to fighting wildfires changed and why?

 - What policies would reduce the threat of wildfires?

 - Who should pay for fire mitigation and damage in the wildland-urban interface?

 More to Explore

 - Szmyt, Janusz.
 Forest Fire.
 Intechopen, 2018.
 162 pages.
 This book concerns the different aspects of forest fires, the impact of fire on both forest resources (e.g. forest cover) and communities that use different forest functions.